deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_1/result_simpl.md

 #### Data sharing process - vocabulary hub - interoperability

 In the definition of a vocabulary hub in [IDSA RAM 4.0](https://docs.internationaldataspaces.org/knowledge-base/ids-ram-4.0), it is a component that possesses a list of controlled terms to enhance the interoperability of data assets.
-In the SIMPL implementation, we have not seen a separate component working on the semantic interoperability of sharing or shared data itself, as seen in the TNO products: [https://www.semantic-treehouse.nl/docs/use-sth/login](https://www.semantic-treehouse.nl/docs/use-sth/login), nor has it been integrated into the SIMPL solution.
+In the Simpl implementation, we have not seen a separate component working on the semantic interoperability of sharing or shared data itself, as seen in the TNO products: [https://www.semantic-treehouse.nl/docs/use-sth/login](https://www.semantic-treehouse.nl/docs/use-sth/login), nor has it been integrated into the Simpl solution.

-The main expected function of a vocabulary hub, which enforces the semantic interoperability of certain data models to the data source or provides annotations for qualified datasets, is not seen in the data transfer procedure of SIMPL at this time.
+The main expected function of a vocabulary hub, which enforces the semantic interoperability of certain data models to the data source or provides annotations for qualified datasets, is not seen in the data transfer procedure of Simpl at this time.

 #### offering data products - vocabulary hub - interoperability

-SIMPL forked the GAIA-X federated catalog services: [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service) to orchestrate data offerings.
+Simpl forked the GAIA-X federated catalog services: [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service) to orchestrate data offerings.
 This service includes the validation of the self-description of the data offering against certain schemas (represented by a SHACL shape).
 This component only validates against the SHACL shapes, not ontologies or vocabularies.
-SIMPL provides an example SHACL shape: [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl), which details how:
+Simpl provides an example SHACL shape: [merged-shapes.ttl](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-sd-schemas/-/raw/main/merged-shapes.ttl), which details how:

 - ApplicationOffering
 - DataOffering